 "Oh, I just wanted to tell you that we only have four toddlers today, so I called Polly and she said I could go home early.
-I was thinking I would leave at 1:30 p.m. during my lunch hour."
+I was thinking I would leave at 1:30 during my lunch hour."

 I turned and looked directly at Alexis.
 "You're leaving today at 1:30?"
 I asked just to be sure that I had heard her correctly.
-"But I am supposed to be leaving at 3 p.m. and since the qualified school-age person is not here, you will be the only qualified staff on the premises."
-I knew that it was a requirement in the child care centre's policy that a qualified staff member was on the premises at all times.
+"But I am supposed to be leaving at 3:00 and since the qualified school-age person is not here, you will be the only qualified staff on the premises".
+I knew that it was a requirement in the legislation that a qualified RECE was on the premises at all times.
 I didn't understand why Polly would let Alexis leave.
 Perhaps Polly didn't remember that my shift ended at three that day.